dimagi/commcare-hq/corehq/apps/userreports/README.md

 ```

 #### "Evaluator" expression
-`evaluator` expression can be used to evaluate math statements (and simple python like statements).
-It evaluates the statement specified by `equation_statement` which can contain variables, which can be defined in `variables_expression`.
+`evaluator` expression can be used to evaluate statements that contain arithmetic (and simple python like statements).
+It evaluates the statement specified by `equation_statement` which can contain variables as defined in `variables_expression`.

 ```json
 {